From a translation booth in Las Vegas to a regulated-finance design system

 I audited twelve touchpoints across the five platforms and mapped every inconsistency.
 Then I proposed a single compliance primitive — one Leverage Indicator component, one Risk Warning component — that every platform would render.
 The regulation wouldn't live inside a specific screen anymore.
 It would live inside one component, and every screen would inherit it.

 This sounds obvious in hindsight.
-In the moment, it was an argument I had to win with six different stakeholders in 48 hours: engineering was worried about migration cost, legal wanted a one-off fix they could sign off on quickly, product was worried about a two-week roadmap slip, and the CEO wanted to know why we were spending extra time when ASIC just wanted the warnings up.
+In the moment, it was an argument I had to win with six different stakeholders in 48 hours: engineering worried about migration cost, legal wanted a one-off fix they could sign off quickly, product worried about a two-week roadmap slip, and the CEO wanted to know why we were spending extra time when ASIC just wanted the warnings up.

 The argument that landed with the CEO wasn't a UX argument.
 It was a risk-adjusted ROI argument: ten extra days now buys roughly five years of compliance stability.
 Every future regulatory update — ESMA, FCA, FINRA — would drop into this architecture instead of triggering another cross-platform rebuild.

 We made the deadline.
 Twelve days, not fourteen.
 Zero design-related regulatory violations in the two-plus years since.
-Eight subsequent regulatory updates — ASIC leverage caps, ESMA inducement bans (EU rules against broker incentives that influence retail behaviour), FCA risk warning updates — each slotted in through the compliance primitives in three to five days, not three to four weeks.
+Eight subsequent regulatory updates — ASIC leverage caps, ESMA inducement bans (EU rules against broker incentives that influence retail behaviour), FCA risk-warning updates — each slotted in through the compliance primitives in three to five days, not three to four weeks.

 What I learned from Chapter 1